Mike, Kyle Shanahan Have Nearly Identical Coaching Strategies

 Bobby Turner, who has served on the coaching staff of both men, says that Kyle would later sit in on team meetings with his father — a privilege granted to very few people who aren’t on an NFL team’s payroll.

-“I could tell it was something he was very interested in when we had meetings and he was paying attention,” Turner said.
+“I could tell it was something he was very interested in when we had meetings and he was paying attention,” Turner told The Post.

-Kyle Actually Coached On His Father’s Coaching Staff, Too
+Kyle Actually Coached On His Father’s Staff

-Back in 2010, when Mike was with Washington, Kyle got a job on his father’s coaching staff, as the offensive coordinator.

-Kyle would say, of that appointment, that he had been an offense man his entire life, but that he favored the job of offensive coordinator because it gave him the opportunity to put himself into the head space of his opponents.
-It was a strategy his father taught him.
+Back in 2010, when Mike was with the Washington Redskins, Kyle got a job as the offensive coordinator.
+Kyle would say that he had been an offense man his entire life, but that he favored the job of offensive coordinator because it gave him the opportunity to put himself into the headspace of his opponents; it was a strategy his father taught him.

 “I wanted to be an offensive coach — I played offense my whole life — and all he told me is, ‘Don’t study offense.
 Study defense.
 The offense will come natural.
 You better know what to do on defense.’
 That’s the best advice he gave me.
 You don’t just put in a play to put it in.
 You put in a play based on what the defense is doing,” he said.